Polynomial bounds for surfaces in cusped 3-manifolds: Surfaces in classical alternating link complements

 \begin{proof} For a standard alternating projection of a link onto $S^2$ in $S^3$, there are exactly two chunks in its chunk decomposition, and these are both homeomorphic to balls.
 Each normal subsurface of $Z$ must be a disk, else it would be compressible within the ball, contradicting the fact that $Z$ is incompressible.

 Suppose $Z_i$, $i=1, \dots, k$, are all normal subsurfaces of an essential surface $Z$ in chunks that are not $BBBB$ or $BBSS$ disks.
 By \reflem{BoundaryCount}, at most $C(n,\chi(Z))=(6n)^{-20\chi(Z)}$ curves on the boundary of the chunk could be a boundary component of $Z_i$.
 Because each $Z_i$ is a disk, $C(n,\chi(Z))$ therefore gives a bound on the number of possibilities for the disks $Z_i$.
 Set aside all $Z_i$ that are $BBBB$ and $BBSS$ disks.
 The number of options for all remaining $\partial Z_i$ to be placed on the boundaries of the chunks is at most $C(n, \chi(Z))$.
 By \refthm{NonBBBBdeterminesZ}, these surfaces uniquely determine the surface $Z$.
 By \reflem{BddSurfaceCount}, there are at most $-4\chi(Z)$ such surfaces.
+Therefore, $C(n, \chi(Z))^{-4\chi(Z)} = (6n)^{80\chi(Z)^2}$ is an upper bound for the number of such surfaces. \end{proof}